giovancombo/DLA-Labs/lab4/README.md

-# Deep Learning Applications Laboratory #4 - XAI
+# Deep Learning Applications: Laboratory #4 - XAI

 In this laboratory session we will develop a methodology for detecting OOD samples and measuring the quality of OOD detection.
 We will also experiment with incorporating adversarial examples during training to render models more robust to adversarial attacks.